joehmchiu/tf-samples/ssh-sandbox/README.md

 * cd ssh-sandbox
 * for i in `ls | sort -r`; do echo $i; cd $i; ll; terraform destroy -auto-approve; cd ..; done
-* for i in `ls -d */ | sort`; do echo $i; cd $i; ll -a; rm -rf .terraform* terraform.tfstate*; cd ..; done Please note for some reason osdisk is not destroyed, manual task may need for the osdisk clean up.
+* for i in `ls -d */ | sort`; do echo $i; cd $i; ll -a; rm -rf .terraform* terraform.tfstate*; cd ..; done
+* Please note, for some reason, osdisk is not destroyed, manual tasks may need for the osdisk clean up.